SamuelZ12/2048-ai/README.md

 # 2048 AI

-A web-based version of the classic 2048 game featuring both manual play and an AI player powered by the Expectimax algorithm with Iterative Deepening.
+A web-based version of the classic 2048 game featuring both manual play and an AI agent that plays using the expectimax search algorithm with iterative deepening.

 ## Table of Contents